 Protecting your data is possible, but it requires you to be proactive.
 Throughout the rest of this post, we’ll discuss how specific platforms, devices, and apps are tracking you, and then we’ll help you opt-out!

-How your Android phone tracks you and how to get your privacy back
+How your Android phone tracks you and how to disable app tracking on Android devices

 Data tracking gets even more complex when we move over to mobile devices.
 On top of knowing which websites you visit and apps you use, smartphones can also access location data.
 That means advertisers can serve you content based on places you’ve been.
-For many people, this is a serious privacy infringement.
+For many people, this is the main reason to turn off app tracking on Android.

-In any case, if you want to make sure you’ve opted out, open the Settings app on your Android device and go to the Location option.
+If you want to turn off location tracking on Android apps, open the Settings app on your Android device and go to the Location option.
 You can turn location tracking off here.

 However, note that many apps use this data in helpful ways, such as providing directions to the nearest location of your favorite store.
 A better compromise might be to turn off location services for specific apps: